Broward County Addiction Recovery Center’s: Stephen Booher building

 Challenge #3: Safety of Clients

 Because of the confidential nature of the Stephen Booher facility, ARI was required to maintain a low footprint throughout the duration of the project.
-This meant residents did not want to be inconvenienced by loud noise, odors, and most importantly wanted their identities kept private.
+This meant residents did not want to be inconvenienced by loud noise, and odors, and most importantly wanted their identities kept private.
 Also, all tools brought into the building needed to be recorded upon entry and exit.
 All trash and debris needed to be fully removed from the roof and premises.
-Although the removal of debris is a priority on all ARI projects, leaving anything behind on this project could have created a safety hazard to residents and staff that was made explicitly clear to ARI through the duration of the project.
+Although the removal of debris is a priority on all ARI projects, leaving anything behind on this project could have created a safety hazard to residents and staff that was made explicitly clear to ARI throughout the duration of the project.

 The challenges mentioned above have caused a very minimal delay in the overall project, with successful, near budget, completion anticipated by April 1, 2016.
 Installing a roof of this magnitude was an extensive undertaking.
 ARI knew ahead of time the need to closely monitor overtime hours.
 If job budgets were not watched closely, the project would run the risk of catastrophic overages.
 This project required certified payroll wages that requires roofing contractors to pay a set wage minimum per trade.
-ARI used a combination of three separate crews specializing in different areas (modified, single ply, and a combination of both) to maximize efficiency.
+ARI used a combination of three separate crews specializing in different areas (modified, single-ply, and a combination of both) to maximize efficiency.
 Keeping the project on budget remained a challenge through the end.

 The Stephen Booher building allowed our team to push the limits of adjoining roof systems.
 The combination of mechanically attaching, fully adhering and heat welding JM Seam Battens gave a sophisticated architectural look to the building.
-The complexity of the metal work around miters, edges and transitions also presented an opportunity for our best metal crew to showcase their workmanship.
+The complexity of the metalwork around miters, edges, and transitions also presented an opportunity for our best metal crew to showcase their workmanship.
 Using JM PermaFlash in lieu of replacing windows was also a special application of a relatively new product in the roofing world.